-As part of the Generation Indigenous movement (Gen-I), the Center for Native American Youth (CNAY) and NAFOA have partnered to develop a new career leadership program for Native American youth.
+As part of the Generation Indigenous (Gen-I) movement, the Center for Native American Youth (CNAY) and NAFOA have partnered to create the Gen-I Career Success Fellowship program.

-CNAY will connect the growing Gen-I National Native Youth Network—now over 4,000 strong— with NAFOA’s network of leaders in finance, business, and tribal economic development to build career opportunities for Native youth through civic engagement, online skill-building, leadership development, and direct connections with employers.
+CNAY has connected the growing Gen-I National Native Youth Network—now over 4,000 strong—with NAFOA’s network of leaders in finance, business, and tribal economic development to expand career opportunities for Native youth through online skill-building, leadership development, and direct connections with employers.

 Develop Career and Financial Literacy Skills

-Fellows will enroll in NAFOA’s Native American Career Success Academy, a new online professional development curriculum for Native youth.
+Fellows will enroll in NAFOA’s Native American Career Success Academy, an online professional development curriculum for Native youth.
 The curriculum consists of two modules: Career Preparation and Personal Finance.
 The coursework is designed to help Native youth develop the skill set and confidence required to become financially responsible young adults and successful young professionals.
+Completion of the NACSA curriculum is required to be eligible for the fellowship program.

 Complete the Gen-I Career Leadership Summit

-Preceding NAFOA’s 35th Annual Conference in San Francisco, fellows from across the country will participate in seminars led by inspirational Native professionals who will help them advance their new skill set and prepare them for the job market.
+Fellows will expand their professional contacts by attending Gen-I and NAFOA networking events, luncheons, track sessions, and off-site visits.
+Preceding NAFOA’s 36th Annual Conference in New Orleans, fellows from across the country will participate in seminars led by top executives, managers, and tribal leaders who will help them advance their new skill set and prepare them for the job market.
+Fellows will also learn about innovative tribal enterprises and the unique products being created in Indian Country.

 Connect Directly with Employers at NAFOA’s Annual Conference